jaypipes/articles/openstack/mulligan.md

 working on the same kinds of problems and mostly we've just been letting our biases about programming languages, SQL vs. NoSQL, and Slack vs. IRC drive wedges in between what *should be* fairly rock-solid relationships.

+[6] As opposed to the existing environment that cloud users find themselves in, which is that every cloud vendor (AWS, GCP, Azure, DigitalOcean, etc) have their own APIs for performing actions against the resources exposed by their particular underlying infrastructure.
+You buy into that vendor's API when you buy into the service they are providing.
+This is called lock-in.